Main principles of heredity, Mendel’s experiments in heredity and Principle of complete dominance

 - Pod (fruit) colour: Dominant trait is Green, Dominant trait is Short.

 - Pod (fruit) shape: Dominant trait is Swollen, Dominant trait is Sinuous.

-Mendel removed the stamens of pea plant flowers before the anther becomes mature to insure that the plant doesn’t be self-pollinated.
+Mendel removed the stamens of pea plant flowers before the anther became mature to insure that the plant doesn’t be self-pollinated.
 Mendel covered the stigmas of the pistils of pea flowers during studying the hereditary traits to prevent cross-pollination with other flowers.
 Mendel let the pea plants self-pollinate for several generations to be sure of the purity of the trait.

 You can follow science online on YouTube from this link: Science online

 You can download Science online application on Google Play from this link: Science online Apps on Google Play